Israel's Judgement

 Great Tribulation

 Those who tried to escape were tortured by the Romans and then crucified.
 When the Romans finally broke through, they inflicted a terrible destruction.
 They smashed the walls and destroyed the buildings.
 Even the temple was smashed and burned.
 The city was then ploughed and strewn with salt.
-This was a terrible judgement for the Jews.
-There will be future tribulation, but the "Great Tribulation" was experienced by the Jews.
+This was a terrible event for the Jews.

 Christians Escape

-The Christians escaped the destruction of Jerusalem because Jesus had warned them to escape.
-The Jews believed that God would keep Jerusalem safe, but Jesus warned that Christians should escape.
+Most Christians escaped the destruction of Jerusalem because Jesus had warned them.
+The Jews believed that God would keep Jerusalem safe, but Jesus had explained how Christians could escape.

 When you see Jerusalem being surrounded by armies, you will know that its desolation is near.
 Then let those who are in Judea flee to the mountains, let those in the city get out, and let those in the country not enter the city (Luke 21:15-21).